ryuryukke/OUTFOX/README.md

 ## 📖 Introduction
 Current LLM-generated text detectors lack robustness against attacks: they degrade detection accuracy by simply paraphrasing LLM-generated texts.
-Furthermore, a malicious user might attempt to deliberately evade the detectors based on detection results, but this has not been assumed in previous studies.
+Furthermore, there is the unexplored risk where malicious users might exploit LLMs to create texts specifically designed to evade detection.

 In this paper, we propose _**OUTFOX**_, a framework that improves the robustness of LLM detectors by allowing _**both the detector and the attacker to consider each other's output**_.
 In this framework, the attacker uses the detector's prediction labels as examples for in-context learning and adversarially generates essays that are harder to detect, while the detector uses the adversarially generated essays as examples for in-context learning to learn to detect essays from a strong attacker.